SkymanOne/folidity/reports/main.typ

 === Proving constraint satisfiability <Section:ConstraintsProof>

-One of the core pieces in the workflow aforementioned is the model bounds that consist of individual boolean constraints as shown in @Listing:folidity_model.
+One of the core pieces in the aforementioned workflow is the model bounds, which consist of individual boolean constraints, as shown in @Listing:folidity_model.
 Let's break down how each of the selected techniques can be applied to the program written in Folidity.
 As a good starting point, we can perform a static analysis and verify that the program statements, declarations and constraints are valid and consistent.

-A simple approach is to perform semantic analysis that carries out type checking and verification of correct state transition in the function body.
-Specifically, if `mutate()` expects to return `StateA`, but instead it performs a state transition to `StateB` we can already detect this inconsistency at a compile time.
+A simple approach is to perform semantic analysis that carries out type checking and verification of the correct state transition in the function body.
+Specifically, if `mutate()` expects to return `StateA` but instead performs a state transition to `StateB`, we can already detect this inconsistency at compile time.

 The next stage of the analysis involves verification of the consistency of the models described.